samudra-perera/portfolio-site/public/markdown/HawkHacks.md

 ## Results

 Amongst over 900 participants and over 160 teams our team was able to secure the best use case from the judges.
 Our win came with a $1700 cash prize so that was a huge bonus.

+### Team

+Huge shout to my teammates Mevan Solanga, Sheldon Lewis and Vansh Jain for grinding 36 hours with me and believing in this idea from start to finish.